ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 We recommend you run the command with ``--dry-run`` first to list the pyramids that will be deleted.
-If there are a large number of pyramids, you may need to run the command more than once.
+If there are a large number of pyramids, you may need to run the command more than once since you cannot remove more than 500 in one call.
+For large installation, to avoid any timeout issue it is recommended to run the command with ``--wait=xxx`` where ``xxx`` is for example ``5000``.
 You can also specify a cut-off date (e.g. the date you upgraded to 5.2) so the command has fewer files to process; use ``-h`` for details of the additional arguments possible.